SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/The-Importance-of-Friendship-in-Sales.md

   Howard Lerman and quaaludes with Yoo-hoo and Asian Chex Mix.
 As Sales Associates, we were trained to smile and dial, like a bunch of robo-dialing zombies on nitrous oxide, expected to make 150 calls, 75 emails and 75-90 voicemails per day.
 The obvious idea is spray and pray.
 The more people you pitch, the more sales you generate.
 It reminded me of my senior year of high school, the day before prom I was asking every girl if they would go with me in hopes one said yes.
 Unfortunately, the only person to say yes to me was my friend Omar and we went to go see Pirates of the Caribbean.
 authorImage: img/rishi.jpeg
 authorProfile: >-
-  Rishi Mathur is the Content Producer for LeadIQ and is one of the most important voices for his generation.
-Rishi has been on many occasions been compared to the likes of Aziz Ansari and Gandhi based solely on his looks.
-He has helped with the growth of several different startups and has experience with both marketing and sales.
-He has been published in many publications such as TealMango, India.com, The Oregonian, and Highland Park Planet.
+  Rishi Mathur is the Content Producer for LeadIQ and is one of the most important voices for this generation.
+Rishi has on many occasions been compared to the likes of Aziz Ansari and Gandhi based solely on his looks.

+  He has helped with the growth of several different startups and has experience in both marketing and sales.
+He has been published in many major media outlets such as TealMango, India.com, The Oregonian, and Highland Park Planet.
 He is a champion at building communities and would love to start his own cult worshipping the different cuisines around the world.
 author: 'Rishi Mathur '